Center-for-Health-Data-Science/bulkDGD/doc/source/introduction.rst

 Getting started
 ===============

-bulkDGD is a Python package containing the DGD generative model for the gene expression of human tissues from bulk RNA-Seq data described in the work of Schuster and Krogh :cite:p:`schuster2021deep,schuster2021manifold` and Prada and coworkers :cite:p:`prada2023n`.
+bulkDGD is a Python package containing the bulkDGD generative model for the gene expression of human tissues from bulk RNA-Seq data described in the work of Schuster and Krogh :cite:p:`schuster2021deep,schuster2021manifold` and Prada and coworkers :cite:p:`prada2023n`.

 bulkDGD can be used, for instance, to find differentially expressed genes between normal human samples and diseased samples.